tjsego/mechanica/docs/main/source/potentials.rst

     :width: 300px
     :class: sphx-glr-single-img

-A :class:`Potential` instance can also be created by adding two existing instances.
+A :py:attr:`Potential` instance can also be created by adding two existing instances.
 Such operations can be arbitrarily performed to construct complicated potentials consisting of multiple constituent potentials, ::